AusDTO/dto-design-guide/index.md

 layout: homepage
 ---

-## License
+## License & copyright

-<a href="https://github.com/AusDTO/dto-design-guide/blob/master/LICENSE.md" rel="external">Licensed under the MIT license</a>.
+&copy; Commonwealth of Australia.

+With the exception of the <a href="https://www.dpmc.gov.au/government/commonwealth-coat-arms" rel="external">Commonwealth Coat of Arms</a> and where otherwise noted, this work is licensed under the <a href="https://github.com/AusDTO/dto-design-guide/blob/master/LICENSE.md" rel="external">MIT license</a>.

 Some documentation was adapted from:
 - <A href="https://standards.usa.gov/" rel="external">Draft U.S. Web Design Standards</a>